-Ten years ago today, the mobile operating system we all know as Android was finally introduced to the market.
-Of course, an OS is nothing without hardware to back it up, and today marks the debut of the first ever Android phone, the HTC Dream a.k.a. the T-Mobile G1.
+On September 23, 2008, the mobile operating system we all know as Android was finally introduced to the market.
+Of course, an OS is nothing without hardware to back it up, and this week marks the debut of the first-ever Android phone, the HTC Dream a.k.a. the T-Mobile G1.

 While it didn’t exactly set the world alight in terms of sales, the G1 kickstarted a mobile revolution that would eventually see Android dominate the entire industry, lending the phone a legendary status as the first phone to ever bear the Android brand.

-On its tenth birthday, let’s take a look back at the phone that started it all.
+On the week of its anniversary, let’s take a look back at the phone that started it all.

 History and launch